Table of Contents

-Rainwater harvesting is an effective and sustainable method of water utilization.
-In general, it is the method of collection and storage of rainwater into tanks, cisterns and other natural and artificial storage units.
+Rainwater harvesting is the method of collection and storage of rainwater in tanks, cisterns, and other natural and artificial storage units.

-In this regard, rainwater harvesting can be defined as the technique of collection, storage and utilization of the rainwater that falls on roofs and other surfaces for immediate as well as future use by means of storage tanks or recharging of the collected rainwater into subsurface sources such as tube wells.
+Rainwater harvesting can also be defined as the technique of collection, storage, and utilization of the rainwater that falls on roofs and other surfaces for immediate as well as future use by means of storage tanks or recharging of the collected rainwater into subsurface sources such as tube wells.

-The main objectives of the rainwater harvesting can be listed as follows:
+The main objectives of rainwater harvesting can be listed as follows:

 a.
 To meet the water demand of the growing population and solve the problem of inadequacy in the water supply.